Your VPN needs a “Good Housekeeping” seal of approval

 Are we confused yet?

 While VPNs have an array of benefits, there is no unitary recipe for creating them and there are several potential combinations of protocols and encryption methods.
 Differences between VPN network servers can also impact performance.
 In addition, there are VPN proxies which that change the user’s virtual location for some apps but provide little or no encryption protection.

-For most people, the differences between Point-to-Point Tunneling Protocol, Layer Two Tunneling Protocol (L2TP), and Internet Protocol Security (IPsec) are simply incomprehensible.
-The technical nature of a VPN is precisely why people shift to describing it in metaphor form as a tunnel.
+For most people, the differences between Point-to-Point Tunneling Protocol (PPTP), Layer 2 Tunneling Protocol (L2TP), and Internet Protocol Security (IPsec) are simply incomprehensible.
+The technical nature of a VPN is precisely why people shift to describing it in metaphorical form as a tunnel.
 At Avira, we often describe a VPN as a registered letter that the recipient has to sign for and a VPN proxy as a forwarding note from the post office.

 Technology does influence security

 But beyond the metaphors, the technical differences between various VPNs do matter.
 A deep dive into 283 VPN-apps for Android found that a significant number actually degraded the users’ security: A whopping 84% leaked user traffic, 38% added malware or adware to the user’s device, and 18% did not encrypt the web traffic.
 That said, the worst statistic from the study was that less than 1 percent of users had any security or privacy concerns about these apps.
 Ouch!
 Other studies have exposed VPNs for selling user data.

 What companies like Avira can do is work with other VPN developers and independent testers on a common set of verifiable standards such as AES-256 encryption, testing for DNS leaks, or the collection and resale of user data.
 Here are just six of the major points that should be addressed:

 - Encryption – Is the data encrypted?

 - DNS leaks – Are the DNS addresses encrypted?